Medical Detox Programs for Drug & Alcohol Addiction

-Medical detoxification, or detox for short, is the process by which the body gradually removes any substances.1 Detox is the first stage of treating many types of drug and alcohol addiction and commonly precedes additional substance rehabilitation efforts.
+Medical detox is the process through which the body gradually eliminates harmful substances.
+Detox is typically the first step in treating various types of drug and alcohol addiction and often precedes further rehabilitation efforts.

-Medical detox treatment often involves 24/7 supervision by a medical team in an inpatient detox setting throughout the detox process.
+Medical detox involves 24/7 medical supervision and management of withdrawal symptoms in an inpatient setting.
 This allows the medical team to provide emergency medical intervention.
-As part of a medically-monitored detox program, physicians are available at all times during the day, at least by phone, and nursing staff is present at all times to assess and monitor the person who is undergoing detox.
+As part of a medically monitored detox program, nursing staff is present at all times to assess and monitor the person who is undergoing detox.

 The precise medical detoxification processes may vary.
-However, there are three essential components common to different medical detox and withdrawal management programs:1, 3
+However, there are three essential components common to different medical detox and withdrawal management programs:

-• Stabilization—May include both medical and psychological interventions to help manage intoxication and withdrawal.
-Medications may be administered when needed to manage symptoms of withdrawal as well as any complications to arise.
-Ideally, this is the time in detox where you also learn about the process of treatment; your family may also be involved in your treatment.
+- Stabilization—May include both medical and psychological interventions to help manage intoxication and withdrawal.
+Medications may be administered when needed to manage symptoms of withdrawal as well as any complications that arise.
+Ideally, this is the time in detox where you also learn about the process of treatment.

-• Fostering patient entry into additional treatment—An important component of any detox program will be preparing a patient for and facilitating the transfer to additional rehabilitation programming like inpatient rehab.
-The importance of continuing treatment after detox cannot be stressed enough, especially for someone who has previously fallen into the trap of undergoing detox and then not completing treatment.
+- Fostering patient entry into additional treatment—An important component of any detox program will be preparing a patient for and facilitating the transfer to additional rehabilitation programming like inpatient rehab.
+The importance of continuing treatment after detox cannot be stressed enough, especially for someone who has previously fallen into the trap of undergoing detox and then relapsing.

 How Long Does Medical Detox Take?